elman23/rust-book-app/README.md

-# Rust Book API 🚀
+# Rust Book App 🚀

 An example for writing a CRUD app using `warp` and `tokio-postgres`.